cardinalanticheat/documentation/getting-started/index.md

 For Java 9 and above take a look at the [Run on Java 9+ Module System](#run-on-java-9-module-system) section.
 If you want to use more advanced features that surpase the capabilities of spigot, you can take a look at the [tcpdump section](#allow-tcpdump).

+## Choose an Edition

+There are currently two editions available.
+They are different in features and pricing.
+Please checkout the [pricing](/pricing) page to checkout all the available information on the different editions.

 ### Download Community Edition

 You can download the latest community version of Cardinal [here](https://github.com/micartey/Cardinal-Anticheat/releases).